 A company acquired another company with a website/app product that does not fully conform to the technical standard.
 The acquiring company is now training the relevant content creators, to ensure that all newly created content will conform to the technical standard.
 Other existing content areas will be revised to conform to the technical standard, usually with the scheduled update of the content.
 Some content areas will soon be phased out entirely, possibly before they can be made to conform.
 The acquiring company prioritizes core functionality of the website/app, to make them conform to the technical standard.
 For example, so that users can browse through all content areas and carry out essential functionality.
 The company also turned off automatic playback for all videos, also in content areas that were not yet prioritized to make them conform, because audio from the automatically playing video disrupts use of the entire content for some users.
 The company indicates to the users the accessibility status of the different content areas.
 The company also provides an accessibility statement with details regarding the plan to revise the courses to meet the applicable accessibility requirements.

-How technical standards might contribute to addressing this situation

-Example provisions that technical standards could define to help address this situation include:

-Provide guidance on identifying and prioritizing correcting critical errors of non-interference, including:

-The ability to pause or stop all audio content

-No keyboard traps

-The ability to pause, stop, or hide moving, blinking, scrolling, or auto-updating content

-No three flashes or below threshold

-Provide guidance on identifying and prioritizing correcting critical errors related to core functionality or core task completion.

-The organization identifies the core functionality, processes, and tasks to accomplish.

-The organization evaluates whether these are accessible.

-The organization identifies what content is not accessible in a prominent location.

-Provide guidance on what is required in an accessibility statement when content is acquired.

-Provide guidance on how to prominently display accessibility information.

-How accompanying guidance might contribute to addressing this situation

-Example guidance to help address this situation could include:

-Consult the W3C Maturity Model for guidance in prioritizing and training.

-Provide explanation of critical errors and how to identify them.

-Provide explanation of how to test with assistive technologies

-Provide links to training documentation

-Provide tool for generating accessibility statements

-How accessibility policies might contribute to addressing this situation

-Example considerations that accessibility policies could adopt to help address this situation:

-see the accessibility policy section below.

 Example 3.2 - adapting content to changed requirements: